-The New York Jets pulled a New England Patriots and signed two different tight ends to multi-year deals.
-The deals weren’t as lucrative, but much like the Patriots, the deals have been very one-sided thus far.
+The New York Jets took the burning page from the Patriots and signed two TEs in a single offseason.
+And, like the Patriots, the Jets ended up favoring the one making less money.
 C.J.
 Uzomah was awarded the bigger contract, but through one season, Tyler Conklin has been the bigger deal in New York.

-After spending years behind Higbee in Los Angeles, Gerald Everett had a decent season in Seattle that netted him a two-year deal with the Chargers.
-Now, Kellen Moore’s presence in LA could be the best thing for the 28-year-old tight end.
+After spending years behind Higbee with the Los Angeles Rams, Gerald Everett had a decent season in Seattle that netted him a two-year deal with the Los Angeles Chargers.
+Now, Kellen Moore’s presence in LA could be the best thing for the 29-year-old tight end.

 Moore loves getting the position on the field and giving them options as primary pass catchers in his offensive system.

-Everett is not a guy you like having to block the end man on line.
-In fact, he’s just not really a great blocker at all, but the Chargers will undoubtedly add someone to the position in free agency or the draft who can better fit that specific role.
+Everett is not a guy you like having to block the end man on the line.
+In fact, he’s just not really a great blocker at all, but the Chargers will undoubtedly allocate that specific role to someone else.